Application & Admission

 Procedure for Application and Enrolment

-500-words document to be prepared individually within 72 hours and sent via email on a specific master-related issue, e.g. Innovation is easier now than it was a 100 years ago, do you agree?
+500-words document to be prepared individually within 72 hours on a specific master-related issue, e.g. Innovation is easier now than it was a 100 years ago, do you agree?
+After reviewing all essays, selected applicants will be invited to the non-live interviews.

 In order to apply for the MSc in Strategy, Innovation, and Management Control you have to fulfill the minimum requirements for application and proof your aptitude for the program.
 In case one or more of the required proofs are missing, your application has to be rejected.